AnantLuthra/Health-Care-Notifier-System/README.md

 ## Cons:-
 - This program can be so irritatefull because regular notification and voice note can irritate someone.
-- I am saying this because this program sometimes irritates me asd well.
+- I am saying this because this program sometimes irritates me as well.

 ## Modules used.
 - time